Hidden Crypto Project Risks: Spotting Structural Weakness Early

 A strong project continuously refactors, improves, and evolves.

 A weak one accumulates hidden fragility.
+Once technical decay becomes visible to users, recovery is often extremely difficult.

 Community sentiment reveals internal health long before metrics do